We the Ghost: Hiatus (2017)

-Despite plans to complete a sixth studio album, on September 1, 2017, lead singer Beau Tyler took to the band's website and social networks to announce the unexpected news that the band had decide to call it quits.
+Despite plans to complete a sixth studio album, on September 1, 2017, lead singer Beau Tyler took to the band's website and social networks to announce the unexpected news that the band had decided to call it quits.
 The following statement was issued:

 "So this is it.
 The most bittersweet message we've ever had to write.
 While we are all still best friends/family and will undoubtedly continue playing with one another in future projects, we have decided to call curtains for We The Ghost.

 We know that many of you were expecting another album, but sadly that will not be happening.
 Honestly, the fire that is needed to go through the recording process and everything that goes along with promoting the record just isn't there any longer.
 It happens.
 To us, we feel like it means that we've said everything we wanted to say.
 Now, we are all excited for our next musical endeavors (we will keep you all updated).

 In the last 6 years we have released 5 albums, traveled across the country to sold-out shows, made some amazing friends (you), heard our songs on TV shows and radio stations across the U.S., have looked in awe as we saw our name on the Billboard charts, and won awards we hardly felt worthy of winning.
-We have done absolutely everything we set out to do and so much more, but if we are being honest, while we are so proud of what we’ve all accomplished together, we are far more grateful for the amazing experiences we’ve shared with one another as people.
+We have done absolutely everything we set out to do and so much more, but if we are being honest, while we are so proud of what we've all accomplished together, we are far more grateful for the amazing experiences we've shared with one another as people.

 Here's the thing about ghosts.
 They're all just souls searching for something to set them free.
 Fortunately, the members of this band found each other in the moments of our lives when we needed each other the most.
 While together as a band we have endured divorces and experienced the joy of marriage.
 We have lost parents and seen the birth of our children.
-We have battled everything from depression to addiction and have come out on top every single time for one reason; we’ve had one another to overcome everything and each time we’ve come out on the other side as better people.
-While I'll always cherish the music we’ve made as much as any music I'll ever release, nothing will ever matter more to me than the relationships we’ve all built with one another.
+We have battled everything from depression to addiction and have come out on top every single time for one reason; we've had one another to overcome everything and each time we've come out on the other side as better people.
+While I'll always cherish the music we've made as much as any music I'll ever release, nothing will ever matter more to me than the relationships we've all built with one another.

 Before we sign out, I'd like to leave you with a lyric from the final WTG song I ever wrote, as the lyrics seem fitting:

 “Sometimes something has to die so that it can stay beautiful.
-Sometimes, when you’ve said everything you have to say, the only thing left is silence.”
+Sometimes, when you've said everything you have to say, the only thing left is silence.”